decentraland/catalyst-owner/docs/glossary.md

 ### WebSocket Transport

-The [WebSocket Transport](https://github.com/decentraland/ws-room-service) is lighter than LiveKit, it also requires a Server that manages the relay of messages through WebSocket rooms, rooms are equivalent to islands.
+The [WebSocket Transport](https://github.com/decentraland/ws-room-service) is lighter than LiveKit, it also requires a Server that manages the relay of messages through WebSocket rooms.
+Rooms are equivalent to islands.
 This transport provides less latency and better performance than P2P islands but also requires the extra infrastructure.

 ### NATS